Can You Cancel Dummy Ticket Submission?

 “I updated my travel dates, so I reissued the booking.
 The new reservation is here with its PNR for verification.”

-Pairing these statements with documents—like the original PDF, reissue confirmation, and PNR screenshots—goes a long way.
+Pairing these statements with documents—like the original PDF, reissued confirmation, and PNR screenshots—goes a long way.
 Officers prefer evidence over lengthy explanations.

 Embassy checks may feel intimidating, but in reality, most are straightforward.
 A cancelled reservation doesn’t automatically sink your visa application.
 What matters is how you handle it.